songz/cordova-plugin-opentok/docs/README.md

 The OpenTok API lets you add live video to your app.
 [Find out more online](http://www.tokbox.com/opentok/api).

-For general information and installation instructions see the [Read Me file](../README.md).

-For an overview of the core concepts of OpenTok, please visit our [Developer Page](http://www.tokbox.com/opentok/api/documentation/gettingstarted)
+For an overview of the core concepts of OpenTok, please visit our [OpenTok Developer Page](http://www.tokbox.com/opentok/api/documentation/gettingstarted)

 ### This PhoneGap Plugin Library is a subset of the OpenTok JavaScript Library